Incoherent charge transport in an organic polariton condensate: Model

-Incoherent charge transfer between molecules can occur due to non-zero tunneling matrix elements between neighboring molecules.
-We will consider a single hopping process at a time, thus we consider a \emph{single} negatively charged molecule along with $N$ neutral optically active molecules described by Eq.~\eqref{eq:htc}.
-If we instead were to consider a positively charged molecule, the only change in the following would be how the HOMO and LUMO hopping channels are related to the states of the neutral molecules.
-For the negatively charged molecule, we have the Holstein model~\cite{Holstein1,Holstein2},

-where $\wh$ is the bare energy of the doubly occupied state, $\hat b$ is the \emph{same} vibrational mode of a molecule as considered in Eq.~\eqref{eq:htc}.
-The vibrational displacement $\lamp$ is measured relative to the reference state $\kdn$.
+The operator $\bn_n$ describes a vibrational mode with energy $\wv$, and vibrational coupling $\lam$.
+We measure vibrational displacement with reference to the equilibrium for the $\kdn$ state.
+As such, $\lam$ indicates the offset between the optimal vibrational displacement for the $\kup$ and $\kdn$ states.
 In reality, organic molecules have many vibrational and rotational modes, and different electronic states displace different patterns of these.
 Our model relies on the common observation that a small number of modes dominate coupling to the electronic state.
-Equation~(\ref{eq:hp}) can be diagonalized by the Lang--Firsov (polaron) transformation~\cite{Lang1963a,Lang1963b}; we denote the $k$th such resulting eigenstate as $\ket{\Phi^k}$.